The cost of pilot training is distinguished. It is not unknown. Seeing the pricey course fee blows many people.

 From the rare sight of a pilot training package, it might seem obvious that only rich people can choose to become a pilot.

-It is a privilege to have money, not just to become a pilot for anything applicable in life.
+It is a privilege to have money, not just to become a pilot for anything applicable.

 But does that mean only rich people have the luxury?